 Railway Age sister publication Railway Track & Structures launched a redesign with its March 2012 issue.
 The new look is designed to better reflect the progression and energy of the rail industry.
 RT&S has been redesigned to be more contemporary and easier to read.

-U.S. freight carload traffic for the week ending March 17, 2012 fell 5.3% compared with the same week in 2011, the Association of American Railroads said Thursday.
-But U.S. intermodal volume advanced 2% compared with the same week a year ago, continuing the trend of recent weeks.
+U.S. freight carload traffic for the week ending March 24, 2012 fell significantly, down 7.2%, measured against the comparable week in 2011, the Association of American Railroads (AAR) said Thursday, continuing a decline that now has run for some time.

 The Surface Transportation Board has initiated proposals to encourage more mediation and arbitration for the resolution of issues coming before the Board.

 Electric multiple-unit (EMU) trains manufactured by China's CNR Changchun Railway Vehicles Co., Ltd. went into operation in Rio de Janeiro, Brazil, on March 20.
 An inaugural ceremony was held on that date.